-Topic/Task Skill-Specific Rule Use of Technology - USB, Memory Cards Competitors may only use memory cards provided by the competition organizer. forbidden to take memory cards or any other portable storage devices out of the competition area. storage devices must be handed over to the Chief Expert or Deputy Chief Expert for secure storage at the end of each day.
+Topic/Task Skill-Specific Rule Use of Technology - USB, Memory Cards Competitors may only use memory cards provided by the competition organizer.
+It is forbidden to take memory cards or any other portable storage devices out of the competition area.
+Memory cards or other portable storage devices must be handed over to the Chief Expert or Deputy Chief Expert for secure storage at the end of each day.
 Use of Technology: Personal Laptops, Tablets, and Mobile Phones Experts and interpreters may use personal laptops, tablets, and mobile phones.
 Competitors are not allowed to bring personal laptops, tablets, or mobile phones into the competition area.
 Use of Technology - Personal Cameras Competitors, Experts, and interpreters may only use personal photo and video recording equipment in the workshop after the competition project is completed or with the consent of the Chief Expert.
 Assessment of the Competition Project For each workstation (module), the Chief Expert assigns a supervising expert with the highest level of professional expertise in that field.
 During the competitor's completion of the competition project, this expert controls OHS compliance and the completion or non-completion of competition project points, which can only be assessed during the competitor's task completion.
 The designated expert is fully responsible for the fairness of the competitor's assessment.
 If the competitor and expert at a workstation are from the same organization, the expert may be replaced once for the duration of the module.
-Making 30% Changes in the Competition Project During the introduction of the 30% changes (on day C-2), experts must perform the following work: vork: vork: update the task point descriptions regarding the equipment software and hardware features provided by the competition sponsor, based on the equipment and software provided (all modules).
-Technical Problems for the Competitor During Task Completion If a technical problem arises during the implementation of the competition project (not due to the competitor's fault), the competitor will be given extra time equal to the time from the discovery of the defect to its complete elimination. to be caused by the competitor's fault, the competitor will not be given extra time.
+Making 30% Changes in the Competition During the introduction of the 30% changes (on

+Project day C-2), experts must perform the following work: vork: <br< th=""></br<> Technical Problems for the Competitor During Task Completion If a technical problem arises during the implementation of the competition project (not due to the competitor's fault), the competitor will be given extra time equal to the time from the discovery of the defect to its complete elimination. to be caused by the competitor's fault, the competitor will not be given extra time.
 PPE (Personal Protective Equipment) None.